epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

 FILES THAT COMPRISE THE RDB SERVICE EXAMPLE
 -------------------------------------------
-RdbServiceFactory.java          Java source code of the server side of the example RdbClient.java                  Java source code of the client side of the example rdbClientRunner                 A unix (bash) executable script to run the client side getRdb                          A wrapper for rdbClientRunner, with a more descriptive name rdbServerRunner                 A unix (bash) executable script to run the server side rdbService.xml                  The EPICS V4 record database which personifies
+RdbService.java                 Java source code of the server side of the example RdbServiceConnection.java       Java source code of the server side of the example handling the RDB connection RdbClient.java                  Java source code of the client side of the example rdbClientRunner                 A unix (bash) executable script to run the client side getRdb                          A wrapper for rdbClientRunner, with a more descriptive name rdbServerRunner                 A unix (bash) executable script to run the server side rdb_setup.bash                  A unix (bash) source script which initializes the
-                                the RDB service.
-rdb_setup.bash                  A unix (bash) source script which initializes the
                                 runtime environment (as written, for both client and server).
 UnableToGetDataException        A simple Exception class used to indicate inability to get data.